 How do I watch?

 Apple TV+ is built into the Apple TV app, which was overhauled earlier in 2019.
-The Apple TV app will provide access to Apple TV+ content right alongside content from third-party providers, with machine learning and AI techniques used to recommend content that's perfect for you.
+The Apple TV app provides access to Apple TV+ content right alongside content from third-party providers, with machine learning and AI techniques used to recommend content that's perfect for you.